 Using the Louisiana Statewide Common Course Catalog, LOUIS created and maintains a list of potential open educational resources (OERs) that faculty may choose to adopt in their courses.
 The Open Textbook Library is the primary source of OER content for this project and content from other OER repositories will be included on an ongoing basis.

 The EDS Faculty Portal provides a simple search interface for faculty to identify content the library can purchase that can be provided free-of-charge to students in place of costly textbooks.
-This is the first-of-its-kind interface and several other states are interested in replicating the function of the LOUIS portal.
-We're adding newly-available titles each week on these platforms:
+This is the first-of-its-kind interface and we're adding newly-available titles each week.

 With nearly 5,000 titles, SAGE Knowledge is the ultimate social sciences online library for students and researchers at all levels – undergraduates, post-graduates, teachers, and professors.
 Download the title list at http://louislibraries.org/sk-2017-titles.